OAuth-Apis/apis/README.md

         "expires_in": 1373178401833
     }

 Default we omit the type-information in the JSON as it would tie the Resource Server to the libraries used in the Authorization Server.
-For those Resource Servers and / or that depend on a specific subtype of `AuthenticatedPrincipal` (e.g. would like to cast the principal to a known implementation) it is possible to override the default behaviour by changing the property
+For those Resource Servers that depend on a specific subtype of `AuthenticatedPrincipal` (e.g. would like to cast the principal to a known implementation) it is possible to override the default behaviour by changing the property
 `adminService.jsonTypeInfoIncluded` in the properties file that drive the Authorization Server (`apis.application.properties`) and respectively the properties file that drive the Resource Server
 (the property file driving the AuthorizationServletFilter - if used - is set using a servlet init-parameter named `apis.application.properties.file`).